daguag/developer-guidelines/DesignPhase.md

 ## Common problems in the context of application development
-Especially if data is exchanged with 3rd parties you should evaluate the transmission channels and the kind of information which is exchanged
+Especially if data is exchanged with 3rd parties you should evaluate the transmission channels and the kind of information which is exchanged.

 * Data receiving
   * How is data collected or received?